 Morrinsville Parent Centre

-CooperAitken have supported the annual fundraiser for the parent centre - Moive night, silent auction, raffle, goody bag....
-3 June 2015, contact Brylee Budd from our office on 027 931 8406... see flyer
+CooperAitken have supported the annual fundraiser for the parent centre - Movie night, silent auction, raffle, goody bag....
+3 June 2015.. see flyer

 We have recently sponsored:

 - Morrinsville Lions Charity Golf Tournament

 - Morrinsville Parents Centre

 - Tirau Dog Trials

 The unveiling of the Herd of Cows took place 26 March at the Wallace Art Gallery check out the photo's